-The Mini-MAPP is an exciting new course that we are offering to the Lower Sixth this September.
+The Mini-MAPP is an exciting new course that examines Positive Psychology.
 Positive Psychology is a relatively new branch of Psychology which looks at being our best selves and how we can live meaningful lives with purpose.

 This interactive course will involve exploring topics such as: